Sagarnaikg/Truth-Table/README.md

 # Truth-Table
-Program to print trth table of a boolean expression
+Program to print truth table of a boolean expression

 The sample output of the program :-